 S Corp: Advantages and Disadvantages for Small Business

-One of the most essential decisions you'll make as small business owner is deciding on the best business structure.
+• One of the most essential decisions you'll make as a small business owner is deciding on the best business structure.

-An S Corporation is a business structure similar to a C Corporation in that they are both unique corporate entities, separate from their owners.
+• An S Corporation is a business structure like a C Corporation in that they are both unique corporate entities, separate from their owners.

 Choosing the right business structure for your small business is one of the most important decisions you’ll make.
 There are many options, each with different taxes, paperwork, and levels of risk.
 For some, an S Corp may be the best structure.